Ritsumeikan Trust Personal Information Protection Regulations

 (4) cases in which there is a need to cooperate in regard to a central government organization or a local government, or a person entrusted by them performing affairs prescribed by laws and regulations, and when there is a possibility that obtaining a Principal's consent would interfere with the performance of the affairs.

-(5) cases in which the Trust needs to handle Personal Information for the purpose of carrying out academic research (hereinafter referred to as “academic research purposes”) (including cases in which academic research is one part of the purposes of handling said Personal Information, but excluding cases in which there is a risk of unreasonably infringing the rights and interests of individuals);
+(5) cases in which the Trust needs to handle Personal Information for the purpose of carrying out academic research (hereinafter called “academic research purposes”) (including cases in which academic research is one part of the purposes of handling said Personal Information, but excluding cases in which there is a risk of unreasonably infringing the rights and interests of individuals);

 (6) cases in which Personal Data is provided to an academic research institution, etc., when said institution needs to handle said Personal Data for academic research purposes (including cases in which academic research is one part of the purposes of handling said Personal Data, but excluding cases in which there is a risk of unreasonably infringing the rights and interests of individuals).